-What Is Scope Creep?
+What is Scope Creep?

 Scope creep is the moving, changing, or growing of the scope of work while a construction project is underway.
 Scope creep can take many forms, but it usually happens after significant planning has already occurred, a contract is signed and both sides have invested time and money into the original plan.

-How to Prevent Scope Creep
+How to Avoid Scope Creep

 Scope creep can be prevented, with careful planning and research.
 Knowing what you want, why you want it, and the potential pros and cons of your new future home can help you avoid scope creep.

-Make a list of goals.
+Make a Concrete List of Project Goals

 Start your custom home building project by simply writing a list of goals to be achieved.
 If you're building a home with your spouse or other members of your household, this could prompt some exciting discussions about your future together.